bitlayer-org/bitlayer-org.github.io/docs/BitlayerNetwork/Bridges.md

 ### Proof of Reserve

-You can find the Proof of Reserve here [POR](/docs/BitlayerNetwork/POR).
+You can find the Proof of Reserve information here [POR](/docs/BitlayerNetwork/POR).

 ### BTC to Bitlayer